Campaigns

 We make it visible to hackers

-Hackers would see the campaign on the policy page.
+Hackers will see the campaign on the policy page.
 If the campaign is running on only a few assets, we'll show those asset identifiers here under the Assets Eligible section:

 Hackers will see the campaign on the Opportunity Discovery page: